Veterans Admission & Services

 College policy regarding Academic Probation applies to all students and is available at http://catalog.skylinecollege.edu/current/academic-standards/probation.php.
-In addition, student veterans using VA education benefits placed on Academic Probation for failure to maintain a 2.0 grade point average must improve their GPA within the following two semesters or the College is required to report a termination of the veteran’s benefits due to unsatisfactory academic progress (as defined by the Department of Veterans Affairs).
+In addition, student veterans using VA education benefits placed on Academic Probation for failure to maintain a 2.0 grade point average must improve their GPA within the following two semesters or the College is required to report a termination of the veteran’s education benefits due to unsatisfactory academic progress (as defined by the Department of Veterans Affairs).
 More information is available from the Veterans Certifying Official in the Office of Admissions and Records Building 2, second floor.

 Military Service Credit